toptensoftware/codeonly/readme.md

 }
 ```

-To set style names with hyphens, use camelCase:
+To set style names that contain hyphens, use camelCase:

 ```js
 // <div style="text-align: center" >